Hermosillo: History

-A battle between imperial and republican forces occurred here in 1866 during the French Intervention in Mexico.
+A battle between imperial and republican forces occurred in 1866 during the French Intervention in Mexico.
 In 1879, the capital of the state of Sonora was moved from Arizpe to Hermosillo.
 In 1881 the railroad linking Hermosillo with Guaymas and Nogales was finished, allowing for economic expansion in the area by bringing in mining equipment and modern agricultural equipment.
 Since then, the city has been an economic center for northwest Mexico.

 During the Mexican Revolution, beginning in 1910, forces loyal to Pancho Villa were expelled from the city by General Manuel M. Diéguez.
 After the assassination of Francisco I. Madero in 1913, Venustiano Carranza, then governor of Coahuila, sought refuge in Hermosillo.
 Here, Carranza began the Constitutionalist Movement.
 As a result, Hermosillo is nicknamed the "revolutionary capital of the country."

 From the late 19th century, until around 1920, Chinese immigrants entered the state of Sonora as laborers.
 A significant number settled in the city of Hermosillo.
 Some of these immigrants established businesses, especially shoe manufacturing and clothing.
 Some of the most successful Chinese-owned businesses in Sonora were based in Hermosillo, and sold their merchandise to other parts of the country.
 But by the 1920s, anti-Chinese sentiment had become strong in Sonora state, and many Chinese left for Mexico City or the United States.

 In the 1980s, Ford Motor Company built a plant.
 This strongly influenced the city and state economy.

-Hermosillo was the tragic site of a fire, at the ABC Child Care Center, on June 5, 2009.
+Hermosillo was the site of a tragic fire, at the ABC Child Care Center, on June 5, 2009.
 According to the Procuraduría General de Justicia en el Estado (State Attorney General Office) de Sonora, the fire resulted in 49 deaths at the center; nearly half of them were children.
 The fire is believed to have started at an adjacent automobile shop, before spreading to the child care center.
 Most of the children died of asphyxiation.
 There were about a hundred children inside the building.
 Firefighters had to smash holes in the walls to rescue the children, who ranged in age from six months to five years.

 Origins

-The origin of Hermosillo dates to the 1700s, when the mission villages of Our Lady of The Pup, Our Lady of Angels, and the Holy Trinity of Pitic were founded.
+The origin of Hermosillo dates to the 1700s, when the mission villages of Our Lady of The Populace, Our Lady of Angels, and the Holy Trinity of Pitic were founded.
 They collected members of the Yaqui, Seri, Tepoca, and Pima Bajo peoples.

 Years earlier, internal difficulties had occurred between the Tepoca and the Bajo Pima peoples.
 The Spanish wanted to bring them into the mission villages to have more control over their work.